Skip to content

 Note the following message in the log.

-Prefix used to get a SOAP 1.1 or 1.2 envelope level element.
-For example, to get the body element from the SOAP envelope, use the expression $env/\*\[local-name()='Body'\]
+The prefix used to get a SOAP 1.1 or 1.2 envelope element.
+For example, to get the body element from the SOAP envelope, use the expression $env/*[local-name()='Body'].
+You can do the same using the expression $body.

 Example of $env usage